MuSiQue: Multihop Questions via Single-hop Question Composition: Experimental Setup

-\paragraph{End2End Model.} This model takes $(Q, C)$ as input and predicts $(A, P_s)$ as the output for \dataans and $(A, P_{s}, S)$ for \datafull.
-Answer prediction is implemented as span prediction using a transformer similar to~\citet{devlin-etal-2019-bert}.
-Support prediction is implemented by adding special \texttt{[PP]} tokens at the beginning of each paragraph and supervising them with binary cross-entropy loss, similar to~\citet{Beltagy2020Longformer}.
-The binary classification for answerability or context sufficiency is done via the \texttt{CLS} token of the transformer architecture, trained with cross-entropy loss.
-We use Longformer~\cite{Beltagy2020Longformer}, which is one of the few transformer architectures that is able to fit the full context.
+\paragraph{End2End (EE) Model.} This model takes $(Q, C)$ as input, runs it through a transformer, and predicts $(A, P_s)$ as the output for \ma and $(A, P_{s}, S)$ for \mf.
+We use Longformer-Large as it's one of the few transformer architectures that is able to fit the full context, and follow ~\citet{Beltagy2020Longformer} for answer and support prediction.
+Answerability prediction is done via binary classification using \texttt{CLS} token.

+Note that our Longformer EE model is a strong model for \mh reasoning.
+When trained on full datasets, its answer F1 is 78.4 (within 3 pts of published SOTA~\cite{groeneveld2020simple}) on \hq, and 87.7 (SOTA) on \tw.